 Presented by the Children’s Hospital, The Audubon Zoo Lights showcase runs throughout each weekend of December.
 Guests can enjoy dazzling decorations and lights throughout the Audubon Zoo in the heart of Uptown New Orleans.
 Audubon Zoo Lights is a holidays ticketed event ideal for families with small children.

-Luna Fete is a one-of-a-kind light display in the Central Business District.
-The event takes over Lafayette Square with lights, art, and technology.
-Gallier Hall will be transformed with video projection-mapping, while the square and Fulton Street will have illuminated sculptures and light activations.
+Luna Fete is a one-of-a-kind light display held each year at various locations throughout the city.
+The event takes over its surroundings with lights, art, and technology.
+Buildings are transformed with video projection-mapping, while areas nearby are adorned with illuminated sculptures and light activations.

 More than 100,000 attendees have enjoyed Luna Fete in the past few years.
-The projections on Gallier Hall will take place every hour on the hour from 6 p.m.-10 p.m. nightly.
+The projections usually take place every hour on the hour from 6 p.m.-10 p.m. nightly.
 It is free, open to the public and fun for all ages!

 Many hotels in the French Quarter and CBD illuminate their lobbies with decorations– from lights and trees, to fake snow and Gingerbread Houses.
 Thousands of lights are used to transform these spaces into a holiday dreamland.
 Even if you are not staying at one of these hotel, it is worth a visit.
 The Roosevelt includes a canopy of lights and an aisle of white Christmas trees, while the Ritz-Carlton has Santa’s toy shop.
 The Royal Sonesta has Christmas Tree Land, while the Windsor Court has one of the biggest trees in the city.
 Harrah’s Hotel has an outdoor light display and extravagant gingerbread houses replicating New Orleans buildings.
 Both Hotel Monteleone and Le Pavillon have various traditional decorations.
 Many participating hotels also offer Holiday Tea and visits from Santa, as well.